ypsu/experiments/readme.md

-# My experiments
+# experiments

-Sometimes I do some random stuff out of curiosity or fun but then I never touch that stuff again.
-But I have hard time deleting some of these things so I've decided to just dump them here.
-You won't find much interesting things here, mostly half-assed, non-functional pieces of bits. :)
+sometimes i do some random stuff out of curiosity or fun but then i never touch that stuff again. but i have hard time deleting some of these things so i've decided to just dump them here. you won't find much interesting things here, mostly half-assed, non-functional pieces of bits. :)

-I've actually used to put these on my "blog" but then deleted that because I rarely updated it anyways.